techiemow/DOM-TASK-/readme.md

 - I chose the **HTML Forms** task.
 - The task is completed and all the codes are present in this file
 - I used javascript,CSS and HTML to complete the given task.
+- The form collects all the data and the push into a row assigned to their repective coloumns

 url: